QT-Zhu/AerialSeg/README.md

 1. Strongly recommend to use Anaconda to configure the environment by `conda create -n AerialSeg python=3.7.5`.
 2. For macOS, `conda install pytorch torchvision -c pytorch`, and for Ubuntu with CUDA, `conda install pytorch torchvision cudatoolkit=10.0 -c pytorch` to install PyTorch and torchvision.
 3. Install sklearn and tqdm by `conda install scikit-learn tqdm` and install TensorBoardX by `conda install -c conda-forge tensorboardx`.
-4. If you need GUI, install PyQt5 or hopefully, no other major site packages are required.
+4. If you need GUI, install PyQt5 or hopefully, no other major site packages are required and use `python UI.py` to display GUI.
+Example images can be found in `images/`.
+5. To train or test, please read `train.py` and `test.py` to understand different hyperparameters and their defaulted value.

 ## Todo